Skip to main content

 • Have regular dental checkups and cleanings.1

-• Avoid eating hard or sticky foods after the procedure.2
+• Avoid eating hard or sticky foods after the procedure.3

-• Don't chew on things that can chip or damage your teeth, such as fingernails or pencils.2
+• Don't chew on things that can chip or damage your teeth, such as fingernails or pencils.3

-• Don't smoke or use tobacco products, as these can stain teeth.2
+• Don't smoke or use tobacco products, as these can stain teeth.3

 Overall, teeth contouring may be a quick and effective solution to help improve your smile.
 Book a consultation with a certified dental professional to find out if it's right for you.

-Whether you're investing in teeth contouring or you simply need a dental exam, the CareCredit credit card can help you pay for costs not covered by insurance.* Apply today and use our Acceptance Locator to find a dentist or orthodontist near you that accepts CareCredit to help get you on track to your perfect smile.
-Continue your wellness journey by downloading the CareCredit Mobile App to manage your CareCredit account, find a provider on the go, and easily access the Well U hub for more great articles, podcasts and videos.
+Whether you're investing in tooth contouring or you're simply paying for a dental exam, the CareCredit credit card can help you pay for costs not covered by insurance.** Use our Acceptance Locator to find a dentist or orthodontist near you that accepts CareCredit to help get you on track to your perfect smile.
+Continue your wellness journey by downloading the CareCredit Mobile App to manage your CareCredit account, find a provider on the go and easily access the Well U blog for more great articles, podcasts and videos.

 Author Bio